guilherme-v/flutter-clean-architecture-example/README.md

 - Feature toggles can be effortlessly implemented
 - All layers can be independently unit tested
 - The unidirectional data flow facilitates code comprehension
+- UI becomes an implementation detail - In fact, we could even reuse the Domain and Data layers to create things like CLIs

 ## Clean Architecture and how it's applied in this project